Top 12 Set Designer Skills to Put on Your Resume

 1. AutoCAD

-AutoCAD is a computer-aided design (CAD) software used by set designers to create precise 2D and 3D drawings and models of sets, facilitating visualization, planning, and modification of designs efficiently.
+AutoCAD is computer-aided design software used to produce precise 2D drawings and 3D models of sets, helping you plan, visualize, and revise efficiently under real timelines.

 Why It's Important